Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-28-trouble-shooting-push-setup.md

     <img class="img-responsive" src="{{ site.baseurl }}/assets/GCM-rest-url-and-headers.png" />
 1. Then create the body of the REST message using a simple JSON object.

-    > The registration ID should be the System Token received from Google and sent to the Marketing Cloud in the Registration call which you put into the logcat as described above.<br/><br/>
+    > The registration ID should be the Device Token received from Google and sent to the Marketing Cloud in the Registration call which you put into the logcat as described above.<br/><br/>

     > Keep things simple and only add the alert JSON key pair which will be the message displayed in your notification.